 Ekmekcioglu, Suhendan.
 Three semester hours.
 Spring, annually.
 Grading System: Letter Grade.
 Prerequisites: Undergraduate-level Biology and Biochemistry courses plus a basic knowledge of cellular and molecular biology.

 Topics covered in this lecture series include anatomy and development of the immune system; structure, function and genetics of antibodies; T-cell antigen receptors; functions and cooperative interactions of lymphoid cells; structure and function of molecules encoded by the Major Histocompatibility Complex (MHC); lymphokines and their receptors; cellular interaction molecules; and specific immunological tolerance.
 Medically-related subjects that will be covered from a basic science perspective include immunopathology, immunodeficiency, allergy and other hypersensitivities, autoimmunity, organ transplantation, tumor immunology, and AIDS.

 GS01 1143 (3 credits)

 andNavin, Nicholas.
 Three-credit hour.
-Fall and Spring annually.
+Spring, annually.
 Grading System: Letter Grade.

 This course is intended to be an introduction to concepts and methods in bioinformatics with a focus on analyzing data merging from high throughput experimental pipelines such as next-gen sequencing.
 Students will be exposed to algorithms and software tools involved in various aspects of data processing and biological interpretation.
 Though some prior programming experience is highly recommended, it is not a requirement.